fyyhr/EE160/cheatsheet.md

 * p: "Put."
 Lowercase p will put the text from your register (that you yanked) after the cursor.
 If you do shift+p, it'll put the text before the cursor.
 * esc: exit whatever mode you may be in (insert, visual, etc)

-typed commands in vim
+typed commands in vim:
 When in normal mode, you can type in commands by prefexing it with a colon ":" and then typing the command.
 Some useful commands are
 * ":w" write changes
 * ":q" exit.
 You must write your changes first
 * ":q!" exit and discard changes
 * You can combine the ":w" and ":q" commands into one, ":wq" which will write and quit.
-If you want to write to a different file, you can use ":w `<filename`>" or ":wq `<filename`>".
+If you want to write to a different file, you can use ":w `<filename>`" or ":wq `<filename>`".
+* ":x" Write current file, if modified, and quit (same as ":wq").
+* "ZZ" Write current file, if modified, and quit (same as ":wq").
+* "ZQ" Quit without checking for changes (same as ":q!").